duanyitao/android-load-manager/README.md

     LogUtils.i("onReload()")
 }
 ```
-#### 2.2 through `LoadService` instance to post notifications to update UI.
+#### 2.2 Post notifications event to update UI through `LoadService` instance.

-just like this:
+like this:

 ```kotlin
 loadService.showSuccess()
 ```

-or call the next methods:
+or call the flowing methods:

 ```kotlin